Magnitus-/tractr-dockerfiles/letsencrypt/README.md

 There are 3 docker-compose files included with this project.

-docker-compose-dev.yml: Compose file used in development.
-Builds the images directly on the machine. docker-compose.yml: Compose file used for renew-and-exit usage in production.
-Can be combined with cron and other schedulers to provide automated recurrence on renewal. docker-compose-daemon.yml: Compose file used to execute the client as a daemon in production.
+- docker-compose-dev.yml: Compose file used in development.
+Builds the images directly on the machine.
+- docker-compose.yml: Compose file used for renew-and-exit usage in production.
+Can be combined with cron and other schedulers to provide automated renewal recurrence.
+- docker-compose-daemon.yml: Compose file used to execute the client as a daemon in production.
 The container will manage automated renewal reccurence.

 ## TODO